 At the time of lodging our DA application we also lodged an application for approval to harvest timber on our property.
-The week extensions began our application for logging was approved and the sniggers arrived.
+The week extensions began our application for logging our timber was approved and the sniggers arrived.

 The roar of this huge machinery and the sound of chainsaws have been heard for the last couple of weeks.
 To be truthful so much has been happening all at once there have been days we have felt as if our heads were spinning.